top of page

 Melodic sounds, faint in my memory.
 Words are not words but lyrics of a Philippine anthem.
 A language I could have spoken.
 A language I should speak.
 My vocabulary is limited.

 Why didn’t I learn?
 Why didn’t I try?
 I learn the language of our colonizers before I learn our own.
-I learn the language that twists my name that's like the free Philippine Eagle into a cage that holds me tight.
-I learn and I speak the language that prokes, probes, picks, punctures, penetrates, and pierces my ears.
+I learn the language that twists my name, which is like the free Philippine Eagle, into a cage that holds me tight.
+I learn, and I speak the language that prokes, probes, picks, punctures, penetrates, and pierces my ears.
 Learning, relearning, unlearning, relearning, unlearning, learning.

 Days turned into years, and I'm still here

-A dream turned in a nightmare, thinking there's nothing else out there
+A dream turned into a nightmare, thinking there's nothing else out there

 I dreamt of America